michalovadek/eurlex/README.md

 2. `dates <- elx_make_query("directive", include_date_transpos = TRUE) %>% elx_run_query()`
 3. `ids %>% dplyr::left_join(lbs) %>% dplyr::left_join(dates)`

 rather than `elx_make_query("directive", include_lbs = TRUE, include_date_transpos = TRUE)`.
-The reason is that rows with missing data on any variable are currently dropped entirely when cumulating variable requests.
-By separating the calls, you are able to identify the missing data, while retaining data from other columns.
+This approach should make it easier to understand the returned data frame(s), especially when some variables contain missing or duplicated data.

 One of the main contributions of the SPARQL requests is that we obtain a comprehensive list of identifiers that we can subsequently use to obtain more data relating to the document in question.
 While the results of the SPARQL queries are useful also for webscraping (with the `rvest` package), the function `elx_fetch_data()` enables us to fire GET requests to retrieve data on documents with known identifiers (including Cellar URI).
 The function currently enables downloading the title and the full text of a document in all available languages.

 See the [vignette](https://michalovadek.github.io/eurlex/articles/eurlexpkg.html) for a walkthrough on how to use the package.
+Check function documentation for most up-to-date overview of features.

 ## Cite
 Michal Ovádek (2020). eurlex: An R package for retrieving official data on European Union law